Waystone

 Therapies We Offer

-Beth and Karis take seriously the privilege of journeying with clients through the process of healing.
+Our Team takes seriously the privilege of journeying with clients through the process of healing.
 See the types of services we offer below:

 Individual

-Some of the specific issues we focus on are codependency, anxiety, depression, trauma (link) and entrenched thoughts and behaviors, which leave clients feeling stuck in undesirable patterns.
-Beth particularly loves helping clients in mid-life find greater meaning and purpose.
-Karis loves helping clients in early adulthood establish healthy patterns to take forward into their adult lives.
+Some of the specific issues we focus on are codependency, anxiety, depression, trauma and entrenched thoughts and behaviors, which leave clients feeling stuck in undesirable patterns.

 Our vision is to help people move from surviving to thriving, believing that even though we all struggle, there is greater freedom to be experienced with healing.
+Each team member focuses on different issues, so please take a look at the Team Bio’s.

 Pre-marital

-Beth is a trained in Prepare-Enrich, which offers personalized test results, providing insights that will put you on a path toward life-long relationship growth.
+We use Prepare-Enrich testing, which offers personalized test results, providing insights that will put you on a path toward life-long relationship growth.

 Marriage/Couples

-As Marriage and Family Therapists, Beth and Karis focus on the relational system in marriages and relationships in order to identify patterns and provide tools to help couples get to a healthier place.
+We focus on the relational system in marriages and relationships in order to identify patterns and provide tools to help couples get to a healthier place.
 According to research, 69% of marital conflict is not resolvable because it’s related to gender, family of origin, and personality differences (Gottman).
 The goal becomes helping couples navigate their differences in healthy ways while honoring one another so that each feels heard and understood.
 We focus on helping each of you accept responsibility for your contributions to the relational dance and teach tools that will shift you towards healthier dynamics and maximize effective communication.

 Sex Therapy